Seraaron/agora/srd/lists/jobs/Archer.md

 #athletic  #martial

 Loosing projectiles with elastic-powered ranged weapons, such as longbows, crossbows, and slingshots.
-Mainly used during [[Martial Combat|martial combat]] to make ranged attacks, using the target's poise as the base difficulty, and can inflict a final killing blow.
+Mainly used during [[Martial Conflict|martial combat]] to make ranged attacks, using the target's poise as the base difficulty, and can inflict a final killing blow.
 Can also be used for the final shot when [[Hunter|hunting]] big game.

 May also include the tillering and crafting of your own bows or crossbows, as well as fetching your own arrows or bolts, using [[Wits]].